 Innisfree Jeju Orchid Fluid

-Initially I was confused what exactly this product might be because I don’t own anything like it.
+Initially, I was confused about what exactly this product might be because I don’t own anything like it.
 It has a very thin, water-like consistency but yet disperses very evenly on the skin and is nourishing.
 I usually shy away from these types of consistencies simply because they don’t usually do much for me however this product surprised me how well it absorbed onto my skin.
 This gives me very similar results the Laneige sleeping pack does.
 See the photo below of how the consistency of the product looks like:

 how it looks evenly applied: